What Determines Student Loan Refinance Rates?

 Refinance Student Loans With SoFi

-You might choose to refinance student loans when interest rates remain low or your financial situation has improved, potentially providing access to a new private student loan at a lower rate.
+You might choose to refinance student loans when interest rates are relatively low or your financial situation has improved, potentially providing access to a new private student loan at a lower rate.

 Refinancing may be a good move for borrowers with higher-interest private student loans and those with federal student loans who don’t plan to use federal programs like income-driven repayment, Public Service Loan Forgiveness, or forbearance.